What's my plan?

 Custom roles (Enterprise and Enterprise Plus) Admins can define their own agent roles.
 Role settings control which tickets an agent can view and update.

-• You must have a Suite Growth plan or above to have light agents.
+You must have a Suite Growth plan or above, or a Light agents or Collaboration add-on, to have light agents.

 Knowledge roles

 The following table shows the Knowledge roles available in Admin Center.
-For more information, see Understanding Guide roles and privileges.
+For more information, see Understanding Knowledge roles and privileges.

 Role Description